 Anschutz Medical Campus

 In response to the needs of graduate students, the Graduate School recently conducted a Thesis Seminar.
-The purpose of the seminar is to discuss graduation preparations, thesis specifications, proper format requirements, specifications regarding the presentation of large tables and figures, and other such issues related to the thesis.
-The seminar is scheduled semiannually in March and October.
-The seminar is usually scheduled in the Hensel Phelps Auditorium East, room P18-1000 in RC1 North.
-Notification of the date and time of the seminar is sent to all graduate students by email.
+The purpose of the seminar is to discuss graduation preparations, thesis specifications, proper format requirements, specifications regarding the presentations of large tables and figures, and other such issues related to the thesis.
+The seminar was recorded and is available online.
+The following three handouts also accompany the seminar.